Artist Registry

 STATEMENT OF WORK

-A multidisciplinary artist, writer, and educator, Shori Sims' (they/them) work explores the anthropogenic slippage between subject and objecthood in the 21st century.
-Sims centers Black figures in their compositions, revealing them by their portrayal as mythologized subjects within media culture, where their lives and deaths are metaphorized.
-Their work renders Black bodies and faces in moments of joy, creating afro-utopic worlds that eschew impossibility.
-Featuring symbols of nature, children, and fantasy creatures, Sims' symbolically dense work melds the joy of discovery with the underlying unease that follows things yet to come, radically emphasizing the unknown nature that pervades historical narratives.
+Shori Sims (they/them) is a multidisciplinary artist, writer, and educator exploring the slippage between subject and objecthood in the 21st century.
+Through drawing, painting, performance, and sculpture, they investigate the search for meaning in a symbol-mediated present and the impact of technology on culture (and vice versa).
+Their work centers Black figures, portraying them as mythologized subjects within media culture, where their lives and deaths are often metaphorized.
+At the same time, they depict moments of joy that create utopian worlds eschewing impossibility.
+Featuring symbols of nature, children, and fantasy creatures, their work blends the excitement of discovery with the unease of things yet to come, emphasizing the unknown forces that shape historical and cultural narratives.